norcams/iaas/docs/team/operations/images.rst

-The package is then available instantly as https://iaas-repo.uio.no/uh-iaas/yumrepo/<packagename> and next day through the normal snapshot interface (i.e. using *test* and *prod* URLs when `repo-admin` configuration has been updated.
+The package is then available instantly as https://iaas-repo.uio.no/uh-iaas/yumrepo/<packagename> and next day through the normal snapshot interface (i.e. using *test* and *prod* URLs when `repo-admin` configuration has been updated).
 Consult the unreadable and terrible repository documentation listed above.